sudhanshu37/python-student-supervisor-project/README.md

 This mini-project is built in  Python programming language where you can learn programming knowledge related to python and implement them as a project.
-The project consists of a simple file-based student management system that maintains the records in the files.
+The project consists of a simple student supervison system that maintains the supervisors assigned to the students and if they are not assigned any supervisor, they have to create a log-in id and then apply for the supervisor.
-The CSV file is used to store the record as a comma-separated value.